leoncheng57/Pacman-Project/README.md

 * 6/16 - gave up on solve and bfs, couldn't get, now using random movement
 * 6/17 - added 4 ghosts, worked on superpower, scared, and ghost dying
 * 6/18 - added endGame and mouseclicked
-* 6/19 - got ghosts to kill pac, got pac to kill ghosts, ghosts able to respawn, able to restart game, game endscreen made, used multiple stages
+* 6/19 - got ghosts to kill pac, got pac to kill ghosts, ghosts able to respawn, able to restart game, game endscreen made, added multiple stages